sidney-eliot/3d-artists-handbook/content/post/rendering.md

 >
 >A good option for artworks.

+## Things to Showcase

+ToDo: link some example portfolios

+These are some ideas of what one could include in one's portfolio showcase.

+- Screenshot of Unreal Engine to show that it's fully game ready
+- Screenshot of layer stack in Substance Painter to show that the textures can easily be adapted
+- Screenshots of node setups in Substance Designer or the compositor as long as they are somewhat complex / relevant
+- Screenshot of the project in the modeling software (make sure outlier is nice and organized).
+This can show things like baking groups.
+I recommend doing this more so if Maya was used and maybe not with Blender
+- Screenshot of the high detail mesh in ZBrush.
+This is less needed and maybe not even representative of the final high as one might have done changes to the model in the modeling software
+- Screenshot or render of the model with UV checker maps
+- Screenshot of the character's game rig or control rig and maybe some weight painting.
+What one could also do is record a quick video of putting the character into different poses to showcase the weight paint
+- One the main cover render itself one could add an Unreal Engine or Marmoset Toolbag logo watermark as long as it was actually rendered in that software.
+Artists often do this to show that a model is game ready or in general to show that they are experienced and know what their doing, as many beginner artists will opt to using the modeling software built-in renders (I'm not saying that the built-in renders aren't good or don't have their purpose, but that's the general stigma.
+An employer will most likely think more of a render if it has an Unreal or Marmoset watermark).
+- An idle animation or any kind of slight movement to make the character feel more dynamic and interesting (of course if one is good at animating, then making a small animation is even better)

 ## Render Resolution & Aspect Ratio

 Firstly, one should look at what device will be viewing the art.
 Most displays of PCs, laptops, phones, TVs except for tablets, will have an aspect ratio of exactly 16:9 or be close to that ratio (Most tablets have an aspect ratio of 4:3).